NREL-Sienna/PowerSimulations.jl/docs/src/formulation_library/Introduction.md

 \end{align*}
 ```

 Note that the `StaticPowerLoad` does not impose any cost to the objective function or any constraint, but add its power demand to the supply-balance demand of the `CopperPlatePowerModel` used.
 Since we are using the `ThermalDispatchNoMin` formulation for the thermal generation, the lower bound for the power is 0, instead of ``P^\text{th,min}``.
-In addition, we are assuming a linear cost ``c^\text{th}``.
+In addition, we are assuming a linear cost ``C^\text{th}``.
 Finally, the `RenewableFullDispatch` formulation allows the dispatch of the renewable unit to be between 0 and its maximum injection time series ``p_t^\text{re,param}``.

 # Nomenclature